-2021 2020 2019
+2022 2021 2020

-Discount rate 2.81 % 3.56% 4.44%
+Discount rate 3.08 % 2.81% 3.56%

-Expected rate of return on assets 5.0% 7.0% 7.0%
+Expected rate of return on assets 5.0 % 5.0% 7.0 %

 Pri-2012 Pri-2012 Pri-2012

-Mortality table ^(a) (MP-2021 Scale, Custom) (MP-2020 Scale, Custom) (MP-2019 Scale, Custom)
+Mortality table ^(a) (MP-2021 Scale, Custom) (MP-2021 Scale, Custom) (MP-2020 Scale, Custom)

-(a) The 2021, 2020 and 2019 mortality tables were based on a custom mortality improvement scale to reflect expectations of underlying plan participants.
+(a) The 2022, 2021 and 2020 mortality tables were based on a custom mortality improvement scale to reflect expectations of underlying plan participants.

 The discount rate refers to the interest rate used to discount the estimated future benefit payments to their present value, also referred to as the benefit obligation.
 The discount rate allows us to estimate what it would cost to settle the pension obligations as of the measurement date, December 31, and is used as the interest rate factor in the following year's pension cost.
-We determine the discount rate by selecting a portfolio of high quality noncallable bonds such that the coupons and maturities exceed or are similar to our expected benefit payments.
+We determine the discount rate by selecting a portfolio of high-quality noncallable bonds such that the coupons and maturities exceed or are similar to our expected benefit payments.

-In determining the expected rate of return on assets, we consider our historical experience in the plans' investment portfolio, historical market data and long-term historical relationships as well as a review of other objective indices including current market factors such as inflation and interest rates.
-Due to the historically underfunded nature of these plans we previously managed our investment portfolio to hedge risks, but primarily focused on risk seeking assets that would provide an opportunity to close the net funded deficit thus the Company selected an expected rate of return on assets of 7.0% effective for the 2020 valuation.
+In determining the expected rate of return on assets, we consider our historical experience in the plans' investment portfolio, historical market data and long-term historical relationships, as well as a review of other objective indices including current market factors such as inflation and interest rates.
+Due to the underfunded nature of these plans, the investment portfolio was allocated to more return seeking investments, and the Company selected an expected rate of return on assets of 7.0% effective for the 2023 valuation, compared to 5.0% for 2022.
+We will continue to review our long-term rate of return on an annual basis, and if and when appropriate, revise that assumption.
+The pension trust holds no Company securities.